 To learn and master the content, we have selected Exploring Microsoft Office 2016 as your textbook.
 To provide you with practice on the course material, we will assign at least 19 Participation Projects that will be due as the semester progresses.
 To both allow you to practice and be evaluated in a practical manner with the material, we have selected Pearson's MyITLab software.
 Additionally, you will be assigned six Homeworks and three Exams.

 Please visit the Start Here page for information on how to get started and find all of the course components.

 About Your Instructor

 My name is Lingwei Chen.
-This is my first semester teaching CS101.
-For the previous two semesters, I was a content developer for CS101.
+This is my second semester teaching CS101.
+For the previous two semesters before teaching, I was a content developer for CS101.
 I have a master's degree in Computer Science from Beijing Normal University (China), and currently pursuing my PhD in Computer Science here at West Virginia University.

-I've been living in Morgantown, West Virginia since 2014 after moving from Beijing.
+I've been living in Morgantown since 2014.
 I love to do painting and photography, and enjoy soccer, Spotify, and movies.
 I spend the majority of my time working on my research and papers.
 You may sometimes catch me playing Pokémon Go.

 The best way to contact me is via email, please use your WVU MIX account and include your full name and section number.